JChan23/Tennis-Most-Aces/README.md

 | **6** | **0.19** | **0.50** | **90%** |
 | 7 | 0.15 | 0.31 | 97% |

-At three rungs the free fit has the better median but a worse *tail* — usually fine, occasionally badly wrong.
+At three rungs the free fit has the better median but a worse *tail*.
+Usually fine, occasionally badly wrong.
 Six is the first count where it wins on both, and where every subset spans widely enough anyway.

 **The rule in the code:** fit `c` freely when there are ≥3 rungs *and* span ≥ 0.6; otherwise impose `c = 1.033`.

-A caution about diagnostics: the bunched subsets fit to machine precision (SSE ~1e−15) while returning a mean off by a factor of two. **A low residual tells you nothing here** — three points through three unknowns always fits.

 ### 2. Read match length from the total-games market